 Healing your gut can be complicated but it can be one of the single most beneficial things you can do for your health.
 Some examples of gut healing foods are probiotic foods (like fermented vegetables, kefir, kombucha), bone broth, collagen powder, prebiotic fibers (fruits and vegetables) and resistant starch (found in green bananas, potatoes, sweet potatoes).

-The WHY: The seat of you immune system, and your health in general, is in your gut.
+The seat of you immune system and your health in general is in your gut.
 Your GI tract is responsible for digestion and absorption of nutrients.
 Issue with your digestion can manifest in many ways: skin (acne, blotches, dryness), stomach issues (bloating, discomfort, gas), hair (dryness, hair loss), nails, hormones, weight changes, etc. It can even lead to chronic autoimmune conditions down the road.